thushjandan/p4-table-join/Readme.md

 This P4 application is a toy example, which implements a table join between two relations within the dataplane.
 BMv2 & Mininet are used to run this P4 app.

 ## Overview
-Let's assume we have two tables/relations called R and S and they have each three (unsigned) integer attributes.
+Let's assume we have two tables/relations called `R` and `S` and they have each three (unsigned) integer attributes.

-First we pump the table R with random numbers to the switch.
+First we pump the table `R` with random numbers to the switch.
 The switch will store these tuples in a hash table using `extern register`.

-First we pump the table S with random numbers to the switch.
-The switch will recognized the table S and will do an INNER JOIN with table R.
+Then we pump the table `S` with random numbers to the switch.
+The switch will recognized the table `S` and will do an INNER JOIN with table `R`.

 ### Example
 **Relation R**